Delhi, Ontario: Economy

 Farming remains the predominant local industry, with tobacco and ginseng as the main cash crops.
 While Delhi used to be a place where transient adolescent workers could find employment quickly, the local police force started to take a less tolerant stand towards these job seekers in the later years.
 Local farms rely in part upon the Caribbean and Central American workers, who usually arrive around mid-to-late April and return to their homelands around early-to-mid November.
 Recent years have seen migrant workers complaining of unequal treatment and economic hardships in the hands of local farmers.
 Proper Spanish-language services for these offshore workers are only available in Simcoe, where these businesses tend to prosper during the farming months and be vacant buildings during the winter.

 Three manufacturing plants once were located here; Delhi Industries, Delhi Foundry, and Delhi Metal Products.
 They both closed due to the changing Canadian economy that emphasized more on service jobs than jobs in traditional manufacturing fields.
 Delhi Industries lasted until the midst of the Canadian economic recession when it closed down in March 2010, terminating 61 jobs on a permanent basis.
 They once made fans and blowers for industrial operations in the region, but consolidated their manufacturing operations with parent company Canarm in Brockville.
 KAIN Logistics, formerly Lake Erie Warehousing, is currently located in the former Delhi Industries building; it provides industrial customers in Southern Ontario with logistics, trucking, and warehousing and storage services.
 2600 people in Norfolk County have officially joined the workforce between June 2012 and June 2013.
 Local businesses have been slowly expanding again.
 Innovative ways to operate business ventures have indirectly improved the lives of workers who live in Delhi.
 The economy of the Greater Toronto Area, along with the rest of the world, may become further interconnected with the economy of Delhi.

-Delhi has the only Your Independent Grocer franchise in Norfolk County.
-It is owned by Mr. and Mrs. Matt Wilkinson and is located on the Main Street of Delhi leading into the downtown core.
-The store itself is a basic one-storey building with three rows of parking and eight aisles for shopping.
-A drug store is located nearby.

 As of 2017, there were eight medical doctors who practice conventional medicine within the town of Delhi.
 The local health clinic was built in the mid-2000s and continues to expand in order to attract more medical personnel.